mswartz/somervillebeat/wp-content/plugins/xml-sitemap-feed/readme.txt

 On some setups (usually using the WordPress MU Domain Mapping plugin) this error occurs.
 The problem is known, the cause is not...
 Until I find out why this is happening, please take comfort in knowing that this only affects reading the sitemap in normal browsers but will NOT affect any spidering/indexing on your site.
 The sitemap is still readable by all search engines!

+**XML declaration allowed only at the start of the document**

+This error occurs when blank lines or other output is generated before the start of the actual sitemap content.
+This can be caused by blank lines at the beginning of wp-config.php or your themes functions.php or by another plugin that generates output where it shouldn't.
+You'll need to test by disabling all other plugins, switching to the default theme and manually inspecting your wp-config.php file.

 = I see only a BLANK (white) page when opening the sitemap =

-You might be experiencing an issue with your servers PHP memory limit.
-The plugin attempts to increase the memory limit to 256M by itself but in some rare cases that does not work.
-Or your site is just so big that that is not even enough...
+There are several cases where this might happen.

+Open your sitemap in a browser and look at the source code.
+This can usually be seen by hitting Ctrl+U or right-click then select 'View source...'
+Then scan the produced source (if any) for errors.

+A. If you see strange output in the first few lines (head tags) of the source, then there is a conflict or bug occuring on your installation.
+Please go to the [Support forum](http://wordpress.org/support/plugin/xml-sitemap-feed) for help.

+B. If the source is empty or incomplete then you're probably experiencing an issue with your servers PHP memory limit.
 In those cases, you should see a messages like `PHP Fatal error: Allowed memory size of xxxxxx bytes exhausted.` in your server/account error log file.

+This can happen on large sites.
+To avoid these issues, there is an option to split posts over different sitemaps on Settings > Reading.
+Try different settings, each time revisiting the main sitemap index file and open different sitemaps listed there to check.

-Read more on (Increasing memory allocated to PHP)[http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP] (try a value higher than 256M) or ask your hosting provider what you can do.
+Read more on [Increasing memory allocated to PHP](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) (try a value higher than 256M) or ask your hosting provider what you can do.

+= Can I run this on a WPMU / WP3+ Multi-Site setup? =

+Yes.
+In fact, it has been designed for it.
+Tested on WPMU 2.9.2 and WPMS 3+ both with normal activation and with Network Activate / Site Wide Activate.

+== Translation ==

+1. Install PoEdit on your computer.
+1. Go to this plugins /languages/ directory.
+1. If there is no .po file that corresponds with your language yet, rename the template translation database xml-sitemap-feed-xx_XX.po by replacing the xx with your language code and XX with your country code.
+1. Open the .po file of your language with PoEdit.
+1. Go to Edit > Preferences and on the tab Editor check the option to compile a .mo database on save automatically.
+Close with OK.
+1. Go to Catalog > Settings and set your name, e-mail address, language and country.
+Close with OK.
+1. Go to Catalog > Update from POT-file and select the main xml-sitemap-feed.pot file.
+Then accept all new and removed translation strings with OK.
+1. Now go ahead and start translating all the texts listed in PoEdit.
+1. When done, go to File > Save to Save.
+1. Upload the automatically created xml-sitemap-feed-xx_XX.mo database file (where xx_XX should now be your language and country code) to the plugins /languages/ directory on your WordPress site.
+1. After verifying the translations work on your site, send the .mo file and, if you're willing to share it, your original .po file to ravanhagen@gmail.com and don't forget to tell me how and with what link you would like to be mentioned in the credits!

+Thanks for sharing your translation :)

 == Screenshots ==